 A disorder characterized by impulsive and aggressive behavior has appeared in all editions of the DSM.
 However, it was first called IED in the third edition.
 Prior to the third edition, it was believed to be rare.
 With updated diagnostic criteria and advances in IED research, it’s now believed to be much more common.

-In 2005, a study found that 6.3 percent of 1,300 people seeking care for a mental health issue met the criteria for DSM-5 IED at some point in their lifetime.
+In 2005, a found that 6.3 percent of 1,300 people seeking care for a mental health issue met the criteria for DSM-5 IED at some point in their lifetime.
 In addition, 3.1 percent met the criteria for a current diagnosis.

-A 9,282-person study from 2006 found that 7.3 percent met the DSM-5 criteria for IED at some point in their lifetime, while 3.9 percent met the criteria in the past 12 months.
+A 9,282-person from 2006 found that 7.3 percent met the DSM-5 criteria for IED at some point in their lifetime, while 3.9 percent met the criteria in the past 12 months.

 Little is known about what causes IED.
 The cause is likely a combination of genetic and environmental factors.
 Genetic factors include genes passed from parent to child.
 Environmental factors include behaviors that a person is exposed to as a child.